PepperSieve/vprexocompiler/README.md

 # Pequin-Automata #
 An automated process to test the performance between code that incorporate specifications and original source code of an algorithm.

+This is a fork of the original Pequin compiler: https://github.com/pepper-project/pequin

 ## Testing ##
 A dockerfile is provided to build a base docker image to use with projects.
 Just run: